“The love that dare not speak its name”

 Legal sanctions against same-sex conduct vary in scope and application.
 In some countries, only specific sexual acts are punished, while in others the laws are more general, often vague and open to varying interpretation.
 Sentences range from fines to life imprisonment and even the death penalty.
 In some countries, law enforcement agencies aggressively pursue and prosecute people suspected of being lesbian, gay, bisexual or transgender.
 In others, the laws are rarely enforced but nonetheless have severe consequences for LGBT people, serving to justify discriminatory treatment and impeding LGBT people’s access to employment, health services, and police protection.

-Among countries that expressly forbid expression of transgender identities, at least three, Brunei, Oman and Kuwait, have national laws that criminalize “posing as” or “imitating” a person of a different sex.
+Among countries that expressly forbid expression of transgender identities, at least two, Brunei and Oman, have national laws that criminalize “posing as” or “imitating” a person of a different sex.
 Saudi Arabia has no codified law, but police routinely arrest people based on their gender expression.
 Malaysia also criminalizes “posing as” a different sex, not in its federal criminal code but in the Sharia codes of each of its states and its federal territory.
 Nigeria criminalizes transgender and gender nonconforming people in its northern states under Sharia.

 In South Sudan, such laws only apply to men who “dress as women” and in Malawi, men who wear their hair long.
 Tonga prohibits any “male person” from presenting as a female while “soliciting for an immoral purpose, in a public place with intent to deceive any other person as to his true sex.”